Registration for the 2019 John Hartford Memorial Band Contest has ended.

 • Contestants should not talk to the judges or the clerks concerning their scores during or after the contest.
 The decision of the judges is final.
 Completed judging forms are not available to the contestants or the public.
 If you have a formal protest, bring it to the head clerk first.
 They will forward it to the right person

 • Scores are not cumulative from the prelims to the finals.
 The finals are a new contest; everyone starts on a fresh and equal footing.

-• Prizes are awarded Saturday June 2nd at 4:00pm on the Main Festival Stage
+• Prizes are awarded Saturday June 1, around 4:00pm on the Hartford Festival Stage

 Bands Score in These Categories